anaj00/anaj00/README.md

 ## hi my name is jana!  ૮ ˶ᵔ ᵕ ᵔ˶ ა

-im a computer science student majoring in software technology! i love dabbling with ui/ux and mechanical keyboards!
+im a computer science student majoring in software technology! i love dabbling with ui/ux and data!

 ## find me in
 <span>